 Context is the most significant thing we must look at when determining the meetings of words.
 The context of Matt.
 1:25 is,

 The context deals with a virgin bearing a child.
-Virginity is here the important topic and Matthew clearly wants us to understand that Jesus was not the result of normal sexual relations between a husband and wife.
+Virginity here is the important topic, and Matthew clearly wants us to understand that Jesus was not the result of normal sexual relations between a husband and wife.
 This is why Mary's virginity is cited in prophecy in the Old Testament and its fulfillment in the New.
 The issue of her virginity is primary since Jesus is the son of God, the divine Messiah.
 Matthew then tells us that Joseph kept her a virgin until she gave birth to a son.
-The most natural reading is to conclude that he kept her a virgin until Jesus was born; that is, she wasn't a virgin after Jesus was born because Joseph and she had sexual relations.
+The most natural reading is to conclude that he kept her a virgin until Jesus was born; that is, she wasn't a virgin after Jesus was born because she and Joseph had sexual relations.

 Is this conclusion airtight?
 No, it is not.
 Both Martin Luther and John Calvin affirmed the perpetual virginity of Mary.
-Whether or not they, and the Roman Catholic Church, are correct will ultimately be decided when we encounter the Lord and he reveals to us in heaven.
-But, whether or not Martin Luther, John Calvin, Roman Catholics, or anyone else believe Mary retained her virginity has no bearing on whether or not she did.
+Whether or not they and the Roman Catholic Church are correct will ultimately be decided when we encounter the Lord, and he reveals the truth to us in heaven.
+But whether or not Martin Luther, John Calvin, Roman Catholics, or anyone else believe Mary retained her virginity has no bearing on whether or not she did.
 We must always appeal to the primacy of Scripture and not to the opinions of theologians.

 It is the opinion of CARM that Mary was a virgin until the birth of Jesus.

 Objection: While Jesus was on the cross, why didn't he commit his mother Mary to one of his brothers instead of John?
 If he had brothers and/or sisters, shouldn't Jesus have committed her to them?
 Since he didn't, therefore it must mean that he didn't have any brothers and sisters.